 Falling somewhere between live proctoring and auto proctoring, with recorded proctor-ing, the exam taker’s screen and audio is monitored throughout the entire exam ses-sion and recorded to enable a human proctor to review the session afterward.
 Recorded proctoring uses things like screen-sharing and other audio-visual tools.
 Recorded proctoring can monitor any number of candidates at once, however since there is a measure of human interaction, the number is limited since a human proctor can only review individual exams so fast.
 The larger the number of exam-takers, the more human proctors is needed to review recorded sessions.

-Traditionally, if you wanted to study something, you had to be near a learning institu-tion that offered the course you were interested in.
+Traditionally, if you wanted to study something, you had to be in a learning institution that offered the course you were interested in.
 This was a major challenge for many, especially those living in remote or outlying areas, or where local educational institutions didn’t offer the desired courses.
 Online learning has changed all of that and has enabled anyone with an internet connection to access an immensely wide range of courses and qualifications.
-Despite this, exams have always been a problem and many institutions still required students to travel to specific examination locationsto take exams.
-Online proctoring has changed all of this since exams can be taken un-der the same supervision as at physical examination centers.
+Despite this, exams have always been a problem and many institutions still require students to travel to specific examination locations to take exams.
+Online proctoring and online exams have changed all of this since exams can be taken under the same supervision as at physical examination centers.

 Part of online proctoring’s rise in popularity is its flexibility.
 Due to its intuitive nature, online proctoring can be used for tests and exams of all kinds.
 Any type of assess-ment, from multiple-choice, lengthier, essay-type papers, coding tests, a variety of ap-titude tests, or a mix of types of questions on the same page can be supervised by on-line proctoring.
 Online proctoring can even be used for any online-based exam.

-Online learning, or e-learning, has come a long way since the dawn of the internet.
-The internet has become more accessible, connection speeds and bandwidth have in-creased, and technological advances in the field of artificial intelligence have all con-tributed to make e-learning a viable alternative to physically attending classes.
+Online learning and online exams have come a long way since the dawn of the internet.
+The internet has become more accessible, connection speeds and bandwidth have increased, and technological advances in the field of artificial intelligence have all contributed to make e-learning and e-assessment a viable alternative to physically attending school.
 Online proctoring has made an immense contribution towards obtaining legitimacy within the education sector and online qualifications are becoming more and more recognized due to the security and authenticity that online proctoring brings to assessment and evaluation.